-The discount rate used to measure the total OPEB liability was 7.25 percent for the FY 2019 and FY 2017 actuarial valuations.
+The discount rate used to measure the total OPEB liability was 7.25 percent for the January 1, 2019 actuarial valuation.
 The projection of cash flows used to determine the discount rate assumed that MassHousing contributions will be made at rates equal to the actuarially determined contribution rate.
 Based on those assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.